billyotieno/BillyOtieno/README.md

 📚 I'm a lifelong learner and a tech enthusiast.
 I'm constantly on the lookout for the latest trends and tools that can help me and my team build better, faster, and more robust software.

-🌱 Currently, I'm diving headfirst into Machine Learning, Data Engineering, Graph Neural Networks, MLOps & Analytics, and I'm excited to see where this journey takes me!
+🌱 Currently, I'm diving headfirst into Machine Learning, Data Engineering, Graph Neural Networks, MLOps, Generative AI (LLMs) & Analytics, and I'm excited to see where this journey takes me!

 📫 Let's connect!
 You can reach me on [https://www.linkedin.com/in/billyotieno/](https://www.linkedin.com/in/billyotieno/), or check out some of my work on [https://www.linkedin.com/in/billyotieno/](https://www.linkedin.com/in/billyotieno/).
 Together, let's make the world a better, more innovative place! 🌎